 Additionally, you must:

 - Verify you have read and understand the Reeves Law Group Law School Scholarship requirements

-- Submit a readable copy of your entry (only one entry per law student is allowed).
+- Submit a readable copy of your entry (only one entry per student is permitted)

-Your application must be emailed no later than the December 15, 2015 deadline.
-Applications received after the deadline will not be considered
+Your application must be emailed no later than the December 15, 2018 deadline.
+Applications received after the deadline will not be considered.

-The winner will be notified by phone, email and/or mail after the judging has been completed.
+The winner will be notified by phone, email and/or U.S. mail after the judging has been completed.

-The $2,500 award will be paid to the winner by January 15, 2016.
-Students must provide proof of enrollment prior to disbursement of the award.
+The winner will be selected by January 15.
+The winner must provide proof of enrollment prior to disbursement of the award.

 Submissions: All content and creative work become the property of The Reeves Law Group upon submission and may be reposted or displayed online or through any media channels, in whole or part, without notification.
 When you send email communications to The Reeves Law Group, its agents and/or representatives may retain those communications.